Frequently Asked Questions

 So if we’re shooting for awesome images, that means you need to be dressed head to toe.

-For girls, that includes accessories such as jewelry, hats, and scarves.
+For girls, that includes accessories such as jewelry, hats, scarves, stems, and jackets.

-For guys that includes belts, socks, and a blazer and tie if you rock that look.
+For guys that includes belts, socks (appropriate socks, not white gym socks – ask your mom), and a blazer and tie if you rock that look.

 No, you only need to bring a jacket (they used to be called sports jackets, but no one played sports in them – discuss) if you want to be good-looking, handsome, and attractive to the opposite sex.